Two killed in crash Highway 99 near Livingston

 A 41-year-old woman from Atwater and her, passenger, a young man described by authorities as an “early teenage,” were in the Lexus ES 300, according to Officer Moises Onsurez.
 The teenaged boy, whose relationship to the woman was unclear, was ejected from the car.

 Both were pronounced dead at the scene.
+Their names were not released as authorities were working to notify their families late Wednesday.

-The Dodge Ram’s driver, Michael Farmen, 63, of Fresno, suffered minor injuries and was driven home by the Merced County Sheriff’s Office, Onsurez said.
+The Dodge Ram’s driver, Michael Farmen, 63, of Fresno, suffered minor injuries Onsurez said.

+Merced Sheriff Vern Warnke, who was the first officer on scene, drove Farmen home to Fresno.

+“He was shaken, but he was OK.
+Had some scratches and cuts, but he literally didn’t even require a band aide,” Warnke said.
+“I couldn’t believe he was the driver of that truck.
+I’ve never seen a vehicle ripped apart like that.”

 The collision occurred in the southbound lanes between the Westside Boulevard exit and the Sultana Drive off-ramp.
 The Ram struck the passenger side of the Lexus before overturning.

-Note: This story will be updated Thursday.